Hi. We wrote a little game with Cocos2D-X,

 This website is home to an online book about how to make Paralaxer from scratch.
 It's called "How to Make a Platformer Game With Cocos2D-X".

-The book is work in progress.
-We are releasing one chapter at a time.
-It will eventually cover everything from creating a meta-project to artificial intelligence.
-There will even be a chapter about how to publish games yourself and become a wealthy apprepreneur.
+This is a living book.
+It gets updated as Cocos2d-X does.
+It covers everything from creating a meta-project to artificial intelligence.
+There's even a chapter about how to publish games yourself and become a wealthy apprepreneur.

 The downloadable Paralaxer starter kit includes a PDF version of the online book.
 It's exactly the same content as you see online, except it's all packaged into one neat book you can flip through at your leisure.